ianduke25/search_classifier/README.md

-# ACLU Police Search Transcript Classifier
+# Bodycam Transcript Search Classifier

 This repository contains resources for a project aimed at classifying transcripts that contain police searches.
 The project includes a model training notebook, a pre-trained model (Test Set Accuracy: 88% | Precision: 45% | Recall: 83%), and labeled data used for training.